 - Shock injuries which, despite not being visible, do change the pulp, causing sometimes severe recurrent pain

-- Gum infections which may end up affecting teeth as well
+- Gum infections which may end up affecting teeth as well.

 Another important aspect of a root canal in Toronto is the fact that it both preserves and treats the problematic tooth, but it also protects the surrounding teeth and the gums.
-Abscesses are bacterial accumulations which can spread to affect the rest of the gum and can cause other additional problems along the way, including a higher risk of heart disease.
+Abscesses are bacterial accumulations which can spread to affect the rest of the gum and can cause additional problems along the way, including a higher risk of heart disease.

 View Larger Map